waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Agent Management Update (Turn 3404 - Viridian City)
 *   Successfully defined `move_validator_agent`.
 This brings the total active agents to 10 (the maximum allowed).

+# Agent Usage & NPC Behavior (Turn 3407 - Viridian City)
+*   `npc_interaction_planner_agent` (called on turn 3406) provided a plan for Youngster (ID 1) based on his position at (13,22).
+However, the Youngster moved to (12,19) by turn 3407, rendering the agent's plan outdated.
+This highlights the need to re-verify NPC positions before acting on agent plans if significant time or movement has occurred.